Umair7865/oracle-bucket/README.md

 # Backup and Restore Automation Scripts

-Automate your database backup, download, restoration, and cleanup processes with these shell scripts.
+Automate your database backup, upload, download, restoration, and cleanup processes with these shell scripts.
 Designed for ease of use and efficiency, these scripts help manage your backups stored in Oracle Cloud Infrastructure (OCI) Object Storage.

 ## Table of Contents